 Our Board has an active role, as a whole and also at the committee level, in overseeing management of our company's risks.
 The Board regularly reviews information regarding our liquidity and operations, as well as the risks associated with each.
-Our Audit Committee oversees management of financial, regulatory, security (including cybersecurity) and compliance risks, including quarterly reports from our Chief Compliance Officer.
+Our Audit Committee oversees management of financial, regulatory, security (including cybersecurity) and compliance risks, including our enterprise risk management program, and receives quarterly reports from our Chief Compliance Officer regarding compliance and regulatory risks.
 Our Compensation Committee is responsible for overseeing management of risks relating to our executive compensation plans and arrangements.
 Our Nominating and Governance Committee evaluates risks associated with the independence and composition of our Board, our governance practices and management succession.
 While each committee is responsible for evaluating certain risks and overseeing the management of such risks, our entire Board is regularly informed about such risks through committee reports, attendance at committee meetings and otherwise.